ibrennan/fastgoodcheap/README.md

 # fastgoodcheap
-You can only have 2
+You want a Fast, Good, and Cheap project?